 Before you start writing any log-output, first step back a little.
 Now ask yourself: where are you logging for?
 What is the goal and who is your intended audience?
-Do you intent to have a log which is targeted at application troubleshooting?
-Or is this a log used to capture all relevant events as part of an audit-log?
+Do you intend to have a log which is targeted at application troubleshooting?
+Or is this a log used to capture all relevant events as part of an audit log?

 Once you have the purpose and the audience of the log defined, you can give it a go.
 Below you can find a couple of different purposes for logging.
 Of course, there are many more you could think of, but let’s just pick up a few: